Zen-CVL/CVL-OT-ChatDKG/README.md

 ![image](https://github.com/Zen-CVL/CVL-OT-ChatDKG/assets/148840443/cb3eddc0-4eb0-4c91-9945-80e9c6c0043d)
 > CVL-OT-MetaChatDKG will serve as the user interface for accessing and interacting with the knowledge assets sourced from the DKG backend.

-It will provide an **immersive and visually engaging environment** for users.
-The DKG serves as the backbone acting as a decentralized repository of knowledge assets.
+Provide an **immersive and visually engaging environment** for users while the DKG serves as the backbone acting as a decentralized repository of knowledge assets.

 Users can tap into the vast pool of trusted information to make informed decisions and discover new insights.
 The visual extension will include features such as ***rendering graphs, a voice chat interface, and other interactive elements*** to enhance the user experience.